A Qualitative Study Exploring How U.S. Male Veterans Experience Empathy

-As part of its series, Innovations in Counseling, the NBCC Foundation invites you to a no-cost webinar on Wednesday, October 16, 2019, from 1–2 pm EST. Live webinars are available at no cost to NCCs, scholars, and fellows, and documentation of one clock hour of continuing education is available for registrants who attend the full webinar.
+As a part of its Innovations in Counseling series, the NBCC Foundation invites you to a no-cost webinar on Wednesday, October 4, 2023, from 1–2 pm EDT.
+Live webinars are available at no cost to NCCs and current NBCC Foundation scholars and fellows, and documentation of one clock hour of continuing education is available for registrants who attend the full webinar.

-After this webinar, participants will be able to:
+After this presentation, participants will be able to:

 NBCC Foundation has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 805.
 Programs that do not qualify for NBCC credit are clearly identified.
 NBCC Foundation is solely responsible for all aspects of the programs.